Battle of Port Arthur: Outcome

 Although the naval Battle of Port Arthur had resulted in no major warship losses, the IJN had been driven from the battlefield by the combined fire of the Russian battleships and shore batteries, thus attributing to them a minor victory.
 The Russians took 150 casualties to around 90 for the Japanese.
 Although no ship was sunk on either side, several took damage.
 However, the Japanese had ship repair and drydock facilities in Sasebo with which to make repairs, whereas the Russian fleet had only very limited repair capability at Port Arthur.

 It was obvious that Admiral Dewa had failed to press his reconnaissance closely enough, and that once the true situation was apparent, Admiral Tōgō's objection to engage the Russians under their shore batteries was justified.

 The formal declaration of war between Japan and Russia was issued on 10 February 1904, a day after the battle.
-The attack, conducted against a largely unassuming and unprepared neutral power in peacetime, has been widely compared to the 1941 attack on Pearl Harbor.
+The attack, conducted against a largely unassuming and unprepared neutral power in peacetime, has been compared to the 1941 attack on Pearl Harbor.

 In 1907, the Second Hague Conference adopted provisions regarding the rights and duties of neutral powers on land and sea, prohibiting nations from committing any acts of hostility against neutral countries or persons as well as requiring that a declaration of war be given before commencing the attack on a targeted party.